houseofthe051010/Plant-Health-Monitor/README.md

 * Soldering iron, solder, heat-shrink tubing or electrical tape, zip ties, and thin 26 AWG or similar hookup wire
 * Multimeter, suitable 2S lithium-ion charger, and basic hand tools

-> **Battery safety:** Do not solder directly to bare 18650 cells unless you have the proper equipment and experience.
-A protected holder or professionally spot-welded, pre-tabbed pack with an appropriate protection/BMS circuit is safer.
-Never charge the pack through the XL4005; use a charger designed for a 2S lithium-ion pack.
-Check polarity and output voltage with a multimeter before connecting the ESP32 or servos.

 ### Individual Printable Parts